eduardocholuck/cloud_types_classification/README.md

 ![Figure2](images/selected_sample.png)

-Afther this process, the final dataset had a total of 656 images for train and 165 for validation.
+After this process, the final dataset had a total of 656 images for train and 165 for validation.

 ## Model 0: Base Model